GitAlias/gitalias/README.md

 ### To do

+To do list in priority order:

+* Create an alias that helps remove problem files, akin to `bfg`.

+* Create installable packages such as for `apt`, `brew`, `dnf`.

 * Create completion file for `bash`, `zsh`, etc.

-* Create an alias that can remove problematic files, akin to `bfg`.

-* Create installable packages such as for `apt`, `brew`, `dnf`.
+* Create CI/CD pipeline.

 * Create security checksum.

-* Create CI/CD pipeline.

-* Create newletter to announce changes.
+* Create annoucement list.

-* Request for comments from git thought leaders.
+* Request comments from git thought leaders.

 ### Thanks